flutter-tizen/flutter-tizen/doc/develop-plugin.md

 #### Tizen privileges

-If some privileges are required to run your plugin code, you have to list them in the plugin's README so that the user can properly add them to their `tizen-manifest.xml`.
+If some privileges are required to run your plugin code, you have to list them in the plugin's README so that app developers can properly add them to their `tizen-manifest.xml`.

 If one or more privileges are [privacy-related privileges](https://docs.tizen.org/application/dotnet/tutorials/sec-privileges), permissions must be granted by user at runtime.
 To request permissions at runtime, use the [Privacy Privilege Manager API](https://docs.tizen.org/application/native/guides/security/privacy-related-permissions) ([example](https://github.com/flutter-tizen/plugins/blob/master/packages/camera/tizen/src/permission_manager.cc)).